-- a. the form, scale, layout and details of all development respects and enhances the character of the townscape, heritage assets and landscape; - b. they provide a high standard of amenity for future and neighbouring occupiers; including maintaining appropriate distances between buildings and the creation of development-free buffer zones between housing and employment uses incorporating means of screening where necessary; - c. extensions are subservient to the original building, are in keeping with the existing buildings in terms of scale, materials and details and minimise impact on residential amenity of future and neighbouring occupiers; - d. high levels of sustainability through: - i.
-The re-use and adaptation of existing buildings, where practicable - ii. design that promotes behavioural change, promoting walkable neighbourhoods and making walking and cycling more attractive; - iii. using innovative construction materials and techniques, including reclaimed and recycled materials - 25 NPPF Paragraph 56 - 26 NPPF Paragraph 63
+- a. the form, scale, layout and details of all development respects and enhances the character of the townscape, heritage assets and landscape; - b. they provide a high standard of amenity for future and neighbouring occupiers; including maintaining appropriate distances between buildings and the creation of development-free buffer zones between housing and employment uses incorporating means of screening where necessary; - c. extensions are subservient to the original building, are in keeping with the existing buildings in terms of scale, materials and details and minimise impact on residential amenity of future and neighbouring occupiers; - d. high levels of sustainability, to a degree proportionate to the proposal, through: - i.
+The re-use and adaptation of existing buildings, where practicable; - ii. design that promotes behavioural change, promoting walkable neighbourhoods and making walking and cycling more attractive; - iii. considering the use of innovative construction materials and techniques, including reclaimed and recycled materials; - iv. where practicable, minimising resource use in the building by orientating buildings to utilise passive solar design.
+This includes encouraging the incorporation of vegetation and tree planting to assist heating and cooling and considering the use of renewable energy; - v. providing charging points to encourage the use of electric and low emission vehicles;